eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.2 Qualified electronic signature

-The Wallet Unit shall enable Users to create qualified electronic signatures or seals.
+The Wallet Unit enables Users to create qualified electronic signatures or seals.
 This goal can be reached by using the authentication and signature / seal capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP \[Topic16\] and